Jingle Bells: Composition

-"Jingle Bells" in order to deter them from running for the freedom.
+James Lord Pierpont originally copyrighted the song with the name "The One Horse Open Sleigh" on September 16, 1857.
+The songwriting credit given was "Song and Chorus written and composed by J. Pierpont."
+Possibly intended as a drinking song, it did not become a Christmas song until decades after it was first performed.
+Pierpont dedicated the song to John P. Ordway, Esq., an organizer of a troupe called "Ordway's Aeolians".

 It is an unsettled question where and when Pierpont originally composed the song that would become known as "Jingle Bells".
 A plaque at 19 High Street in the center of Medford Square in Medford, Massachusetts, commemorates the "birthplace" of "Jingle Bells", and claims that Pierpont wrote the song there in 1850, at what was then the Simpson Tavern.
 Previous local history narratives claim the song was inspired by the town's popular sleigh races during the 19th century.

-"Jingle Bells" was originally copyrighted with the name "The One Horse Open Sleigh" on September 16, 1857.
-The song was dedicated to John P. Ordway, Esq.
-The songwriting credit was listed as: "Song and Chorus written and composed by J. Pierpont."
+Researcher Kyna Hamil proposes that the song was composed in Boston, before Pierpont moved to Savannah in the fall of 1857.

 The song was republished in 1859 by Oliver Ditson and Company, 277 Washington Street, Boston, with the new title "Jingle Bells; or, The One Horse Open Sleigh".
-The sheet music cover featured a drawing of sleigh bells around the title.
+Its sheet music cover featured a drawing of sleigh bells around the title.
 Sleigh bells were strapped across the horse to make the jingle, jangle sound.

-The song was first performed on September 15, 1857, at Ordway Hall in Boston by the blackface minstrel performer Johnny Pell.

-The song was in the then popular style or genre of "sleighing songs".
-Pierpont's lyrics are strikingly similar to lines from many other sleigh-riding songs that were popular at the time; researcher Kyna Hamill argued that this, along with his constant need for money, led him to compose and release the song solely as a financial enterprise: "Everything about the song is churned out and copied from other people and lines from other songs—there's nothing original about it."
+"Jingle Bells" was first performed on September 15, 1857, at Ordway Hall in Boston by blackface minstrel performer Johnny Pell.
+The song was in the then-popular style or genre of "sleighing songs".
+Pierpont's lyrics are strikingly similar to lines from many other popular sleigh-riding songs of the time; researcher Kyna Hamill argued that this, along with his constant need for money, led him to compose and release the song solely as a financial enterprise: "Everything about the song is churned out and copied from other people and lines from other songs—there's nothing original about it."

-By the time the song was released and copyrighted, Pierpont had relocated to Savannah, Georgia, to serve as organist and music director of that city's Unitarian Universalist Church, where his brother, Rev. John Pierpont Jr. served as minister.
-In August 1857, Pierpont married Eliza Jane Purse, the daughter of the mayor of Savannah.
-Pierpont remained in Savannah and never went back North.
+By the time the song was released and copyrighted, Pierpont had relocated to Savannah, Georgia, to serve as organist and music director of that city's Unitarian Church (now Unitarian Universalist), where his brother, Rev. John Pierpont Jr., served as minister.
+In August 1857, Pierpont married Eliza Jane Purse, daughter of the mayor of Savannah.
+Pierpont remained in Savannah and never returned north.

-The double-meaning of "upsot" was thought humorous, and a sleigh ride gave an unescorted couple a rare chance to be together, unchaperoned, in distant woods or fields, with all the opportunities that afforded.
-This "upset", a term Pierpont transposed to "upsot", became the climactic component of a sleigh-ride outing within the sleigh narrative.